KateMcGuane/static-website/README.md

 I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

 ### Future Implementations
+- Add a search engine with filters such as "Wheelchair Accessible", "Sensory Friendly" etc. to all of the listed business.
+This way people can find the best service to suit their essential needs.
+- Link
+- Create a page login page for customers.
+- Create an app version of the website that makes its easy for all user types.

 What features would you like to implement in the future on your site?
 Would you like to add more pages, or create login functionality?
 Add these plans here.